top of page

 A. Understand Your Monthly Budget

-When you start the looking for place to live, you want to understand what rent range you can afford minus major expenses
+When you begin searching for a place to live, it is important to determine the rent range you can afford after accounting for major expenses.

 B. Research Your Market